mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 If you the code excerpts above, you will end up with a folder called "tf_idf_output" with 366 .csv files in it.
 Each file corresponds to an obituary in the "txt" folder, and each contains a list of terms with __tf-idf__ scores for that document.
 As we saw with Nellie Bly's obituary, these term lists can be very suggestive; however, it's important to understand that over-interpreting your results can actually distort your understanding of an underlying text.

 In general, it's best to begin with the ideas that these terms lists will be helpful for generating hypotheses or research questions, but will not necessarily be definitive in terms to defending claims.
-For example, I have assembled a quick list of obituaries for late 19th- and early 20th-century figures who all worked for newspapers and magazines and had some connection to social reform. y list includes Nellie Bly, Willa Cather, W.E.B.
+For example, I have assembled a quick list of obituaries for late 19th- and early 20th-century figures who all worked for newspapers and magazines and had some connection to social reform.
+My list includes Nellie Bly, Willa Cather, W.E.B.
 Du Bois, Upton Sinclair, Ida Tarbell, but there may be other figures in the corpus who fit the same criteria.

 I originally expected to see many shared terms, but I was surprised.
 Each list is dominate by individualized words (proper names, geographic places, companies, etc.) but I could screen these out using my __tf-idf__ settings, or just ignore them.
 Simultaneously, I can look for words overtly indicating each figure's ties to the profession of authorship.
 The following table shows the top 20 __tf-idf__ terms by rank for each obituary: